Take a trip Netherlands

 Pays-Bas - Delft

-Located between Rotterdam and The Hague, Delft feels like an old painting.
-As soon as you arrive, cobbled streets, flowered bridges and quiet canals set the tone.
-Everything invites you to slow down.
+Between Rotterdam and The Hague, Delft feels like stepping into an old painting.
+Cobbled streets, flower-lined bridges, and quiet canals set a slower pace from the moment you arrive.

-In the heart of the old town, the Nieuwe Kerk rises with elegance.
-From its tower, one of the tallest in the country, the view stretches across orange rooftops.
-At its base lie members of the royal family.
-Not far away, the Oude Kerk, older and slightly leaning, seems worn out by time.
+In the heart of the old town, the Nieuwe Kerk rises with graceful height.
+From its tower, one of the tallest in the country, the view stretches over Delft’s orange rooftops.
+Beneath it lie the tombs of the Dutch royal family.
+Not far away, the leaning Oude Kerk seems to bow gently with age.

 • Hoge Veluwe National Park